cbaguilar/svwatergo/Planning.md

 `POST /api/v1/sites/:site/state` : Post new sensor data.
 Accepts JSON array of objects.

+## Monorepo Structure

+We're going to add the react frontend into this repository to keep better track of versions.

 ## MQTT Edge
 Can also pass to same data intake.